The Cab: 2011–2012: Symphony Soldier and lineup changes

+Drummer Alex Johnson performing at Warped Tour, a year before his departure from the band.

 On June 22, 2011, The Cab announced that they were departing from their label Fueled by Ramen and Decaydance Records before previewing a 90-second teaser for their second studio album, Symphony Soldier.
 The first single from the album, "Bad", was released on July 11, via iTunes.
 The song debuted on Sirius XM Radio.
 The song peaked at number 29 on the US Adult Pop Airplay chart.
 The group revealed the album's cover art and track listing on July 19, with pre-orders for the album in the band's webstore featuring eleven packages, ranging from $10 to $9,999.
 The group also parted ways with their drummer Alex Johnson citing, "he was having a difficult time with things, and we were completely here, as friends and family.
 Once things started happening and we started talking to him about things, we realized we needed to be friends first before bandmates, you know?."

+Alex DeLeon and Alex T. Marshall performing in 2012.

 Symphony Soldier was released on August 23, 2011.
+Alex Marshall described the album as everything "we've been through over the past two years."
 The Cab guitarist alumnus Ian Crawford played guitar for the album.
 It features several guest artists co-writing, including Martin Johnson, Pete Wentz, Bruno Mars and Adam Levine.
 The group was previously writing with S*A*M and Sluggo, Rob Knox and Claude Kelly for the album in 2010, however, the group decided to scrap most of those songs as "it was sounding like an American Idol record," according to DeLeon, which was something the band was not going for.
 He also stated the reason for the album taking a while to be released was due to creative differences with the label and felt that since departing from the label, they could do what they wanted.
 The album peaked at number 62 on the Billboard 200.